gaetanlop/ML_bestiary/README.md

 La création humaine a produit trop peu de variétés.
 Effort incrémentale entre l’existant et ce qu’il faut pour faire tourner un gan.
 CCL du projet : Objectif quel chance on a de combler le gap.
 Si marche pas, on n’est pas dans les bonnes conditions etc … Question : pk investir ? pk forcer cette démarche là ?
 Créer un  nouveau marché : on desintermédie qqn ?
 Se demander ce que ça me dit sur la réalité.
 Dans quel monde ideal pour que ça arrive et pk j’ai envie de me projeter dans ce monde idéal.

+## Training resultsd after 2 days using style gan 2 ada

+* A lot of overfitted images.
+Really looks like thze training set.
+Should try interpolation to see if it understood data distribution of our monsters.
+* Should also do another cleaning to remove duplicated images.
+* Another idea is to use this 2 day model as a pretrained model for our others gans (will savr time)
+* Try to implement a gan on all the monsters.